openzipkin/brave-example/README.md

 and tracing is automatically performed for you by [Brave](https://github.com/openzipkin/brave).

-This example intentionally avoids advanced topics like async and messaging, eventhough Brave supports that, too.
+This example intentionally avoids advanced topics like async and messaging, even though Brave supports that, too.
 Once you get familiar with things, you can play with more interesting [Brave instrumentation](https://github.com/openzipkin/brave/tree/master/instrumentation).

 # Running the example